halid1020/agent-arena-v0/README.md

 Note that if you want to remove the environment

 ```
-conda remove -n agent-arena --all
+conda remove -n agent-arena-v0 --all
 ```

 ## VI.
 Test Agent-Arena